Mose16/Exam-Hire/README.md

-# Exam-Quiz
+# Exam-Hire
-Quiz website made for school exam
+Website made for school exam

+Create a website called ___